What is the Full Disclosure Principle?

 Note that not all of the examples above can be quantified with certainty.
-However, despite that fact, all items may have a material impact on the company’s financials.
+However, despite that fact, all items could have a material impact on the company’s financials and must be disclosed.

 In addition, a company’s management generally provides forward-looking statements anticipating the future direction of the company and events that can influence its financial performance.